 What to Look for When Shopping for A Portable Punching Bag

 What I realized when I started to research about portable punching bags is that most of them are not portable at all.

 They are just advertised as portable.
-But the designs are just impractical if you are looking to travel to a different country.
+However, while they are not as hefty as a homemade tire punching bag, the designs are just impractical if you are looking to travel to a different country.

 So, I made myself a checklist with some very basic parameters and started to select bags based on those parameters.